The difference between Faradaic and non-Faradaic electrode processes

-In electrochemistry and electrochemical engineering, there is a neat distinction between Faradaic and Nonfaradaic processes~\cite{Mohilner,Erdey-Gruz,Bard_Faulkner_1980}.
-This difference is important because the two processes represent two fundamentally different modes of how an electrode behaves, and how to characterize the electrode (process).
-Experimentally, for a Faradaic process at an electrode a steady state current-voltage ($i-V$) curve, or polarization curve, can be constructed, and this makes it categorically different from a Nonfaradaic process, which can be described by an (equilibrium) charge-voltage ($\sigma-V$) curve.
-Thus, the proper class of an electrode process can (with some restrictions) be established on the basis of an experiment without knowledge of the chemistry of the electrode process.
+In electrochemistry and electrochemical engineering there is a clear distinction between two types of processes that can take place in an electrode.
+These are called Faradaic and non-Faradaic processes~\cite{Grahame,Vetter,Mohilner,Parsons,Erdey-Gruz,Bard_Faulkner_1980}.
+This difference is important to make because the two processes represent two fundamentally different modes of how an electrode operates, and the distinction determines how an electrode (process) can be characterized experimentally.
+For a Faradaic process we can construct a steady-state current-voltage (\textit{i}-\textit{V}) curve, often called a polarization curve, and this makes it categorically different from a non-Faradaic process, in which case an (equilibrium) charge-voltage ($\sigma$-\textit{V}) curve can be constructed.
+Thus, the proper class of an electrode process can be established on the basis of experiments using nothing more than an electrometer (a high impedance digital voltmeter commonly used to measure electrode potentials) without detailed knowledge of atomistic details of the electrode process.

-Nevertheless, to distinguish between a Faradaic and Nonfaradaic process, it can help when chemical information is at hand: if it is known that there is no charge transfer (reaction) at the electrode, then the process must be Nonfaradaic.
-However, the reverse is not true: it is not the case that having a redox reaction somewhere in or at the electrode implies the process is Faradaic, as will be explained below.
-In brief, it is only correct that a redox reaction at the electrode implies we have a Faradaic process when both reactants and products of the redox reaction come from, or go to, a bulk phase that is in contact with the electrode.
-In this way, electronic charge injected into an electrode, is truly transferred out of it, and is not being stored, see Fig.~1.
+The difference between a Faradaic and non-Faradaic electrode process was already clearly explained by David Grahame in 1952:

+The complete text by Grahame on this topic is provided below.
+Thus, to have a Faradaic process, there must be an electrode reaction where an ion or atom is reduced or oxidized to another species, and in addition the reactant must come from outside the electrode, and the product of the reaction must leave the electrode again, see Fig.~\ref{fig_cartoon}.
+The outside phase where the product goes to, can be the same bulk phase as where the reactant came from, or another bulk phase.
+Bulk phases are the phases outside the electrode, and the electrode is the interface (or alternatively called `interphase') between such bulk phases, of which at least one part conducts electronic charge, and at least one part allows for ion transport.
+Thus, in a Faradaic process, reactants and products of the electrode reaction enter and leave the electrode.

+In a Faradaic process, in most cases there is the transfer of electrons across the electrode, from a conducting (metallic) bulk phase, to the electrolyte, or vice-versa.
+If electrons move to the electrolyte, the ions (or other molecules) that enter the electrode in reduced form leave as oxidized species when they return to the electrolyte phase (or alternatively to another bulk phase, such as a gas phase or solid salt).
+In other Faradaic processes, it is the ion that crosses the electrode, coming from an electrolyte phase and moving to the bulk metal phase that supplies the electronic charge, which is what happens in metal plating.
+(Or the reverse, an atom dissolves as an ion.)